isomerpages/moe-acjc/_academics/Subjects/Chemistry.md

 (b)&nbsp;**Additional content in H3 Chemistry**.
 Two content areas Spectroscopic Techniques and Further Organic Mechanisms are included to deepen the understanding of the core ideas by expanding the scope for analysis, synthesis and application of concepts.

+<u>Requirements to offer H3 Chemistry</u><br>
+Excellent results in H2 Chemistry and commendable results in other subjects at the JC1 Promotional Examinations

 <u>Assessment</u><br>
 **JC2**